Maritime Football Club: Formation and first season

 On 10 April 1918 the “Maritime Club” applied to the Auckland Rugby League for affiliation to the league.
 They were nominating a senior team and their application was granted.
 They also nominated T. Sullivan as their delegate which was also approved while their registration of club colours was “held over for one week” due to another club applying to use the same colours.
-Their club colours eventually settled on red, white, and blue.
+Their club colours eventually settled on red, white, and blue though they in fact wore maroon in their first two seasons at least.
 Their first match was against Newton Rangers at Victoria Park, Auckland on April 27.
-Their first ever senior squad was listed as “A Cross, Campney, Dufty, Lynne, Barchard, Haddon, Brett, Kingi, Hira, Welson, Williams, Lunn, Doran, Hemming, Stallworthy, Wheeler, Newdick, Hunt, Martin, and Avery”.
+Their first ever senior squad was listed as “A Cross, Campney, Dufty, Lynne, Barchard, Haddon, Brett, Kingi, Hira, Welson, Williams, Herb Lunn, Doran, Hemming, E Stallworthy, Wheeler, Newdick, Hunt, Martin, and Avery”.
 They were defeated 23 points to 9 with their points being scored by Pitman (try), and Dufty (3 goals).
 They played 2 further practice matches before the season officially got under way on May 18.
 They put up a good showing in their first ever official match and only lost to City Rovers 15–13 on Victoria Park with an estimated crowd of 5,000.
 They struggled at times during the season but competed well in many matches.
 They finished with only 1 win from 9 matches and that victory was a win by default over the North Shore Albions who soon after withdrew from the competition owing to the war decimating playing numbers.
 Maritime had issues themselves with playing numbers and withdrew their junior team from the competition early in the year due to a “lack of players”.